 Critics of Ms. Hough, like those who protested SNL actress Nasim Pedrad's recent "brownface" portrayal of Aziz Ansari (not to mention fellow SNL actor Fred Armisen's long-running portrayal of President Obama), may be well-intentioned but their charges of racism are unfounded here and only serve to forestall our society reaching the point where it can comfortably acknowledge that racial differences as just a physical characteristic exist.

 Meanwhile, that outrage would be better channeled toward addressing very real instances of racism that have actual consequences: an inexplicable drug sentencing disparity of 18:1 between possession of crack (more commonly associated with black drug users) versus powder cocaine (associated with whites)2; pervasive police discrimination against minorities, such as NYC's "Stop and Frisk" program, which 88% of the time stops an innocent person and 83% of the time a black or Hispanic; even the paucity of multi-racial families depicted in popular media -- recall the surprising controversy generated by an unremarkable depiction of a bi-racial family in the Cheerios "Just Checking" ad earlier this year.
-Consider that -- a cereal commercial, of all things, serves as a model for Americans in the 21st century melting pot, showing that race doesn't matter a whit.
+Consider that -- a cereal commercial, of all things, serves as a model for Americans in the 21st century melting pot, showing that race shouldn't matter a whit.

 1. That's not to suggest that Peru is a unique racial utopia -- because there, too, political and economic power are dominated by a lighter-skinned elite and one would be hard-pressed to find dark-skinned TV stars or models.
 Furthermore, as an American of Indian descent, I've experienced the cognitive dissonance of my immigrant father talking recently, on the 50th anniversary of Dr. Martin Luther King Jr.'s "I Have a Dream" address, about how moving the speech was, and yet seeing him and his brothers in India compete over who has "fairer" (lighter) skin.
 So the U.S. is far from being alone in figuring out that race is a meaningless concept.